deepayan/deepayan.github.io/tmp/rfc-grengine.md

 elements to be specified.
 So far, we are only thinking of tooltips and links, but there may be others we haven't thought of.

+## Option 1

-Specifically, we propose new API entry points
+We propose new API entry points

 - `dev->beginTooltip(const char *tooltip)`